EmmanuelCorrales/emmanuelcorrales.github.io/_drafts/2018-02-04-aws-iam-roles-vs-access-keys.md

 <h3>Development Scenarios</h3>

 <p>EC2 intances with applications on them.
 The application need to access services like S3.
- Instead of manually assigning credentials and rotating them, use IAM Roles.
+ Instead of manually assigning credentials and rotating them, use IAM Roles.</p>

 <p>Mobile applications that access services like S3 require access keys.
  This is not secure because it can be decompiled and extracted.</p>